UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 ![](images/two_left_edge_staples.png)

-Recurisvely copy paste until there are 16 edge staples:
+Recurisvely copy/paste until there are 12 edge staples.
+In other words, copy/paste the current 2 edge staples to make 4:

 ![](images/four_edge_staples.png)

+Then copy/paste those 4 to make 8:

 ![](images/eight_edge_staples.png)

+Then paste the same 4 again to make 12:

 ![](images/twelve_edge_staples.png)

-Repeat to make the right edge staples:
+Follow the same strategy to make the right edge staples:

 ![](images/all_edge_staples.png)